 Radio Resource Control: A sublayer of radio interface Layer 3 existing in the control plane only which provides information transfer service to the non-access stratum.
 RRC is responsible for controlling the configuration of radio interface Layers 1 and 2.

-Radio system: the selected 2nd or 3rd generation radio access technology, eg UTRAN or GERAN.
+Radio system: the selected generation of radio access technology, eg NG-RAN, E-UTRAN, UTRAN or GERAN.

 Radio unit: Equipment which contains transmitter and receiver.

+RAN sharing: Two or more CN operators share the same RAN, i.e. a RAN node (eNodeB, RNC or BSC) is connected to multiple CN nodes (MME, SGSNs or MSC/VLRs) belonging to different CN operators.

 Rated Output Power: For FDD BS, rated output power is the mean power level per carrier that the manufacturer has decared to be available at the antenna connector.
 For TDD BS rated output power is the mean power level per carrier over an active timeslot that the manufacturer has declared to be available at the antenna connector.

 RE power control dynamic range: The difference between the power of a RE and the average RE power for a BS at maximum output power for a specified reference condition.